dhis2/dhis2-utils/tools/dhis2-package-exporter/README.md

 Positional arguments:
 ```
-program_uid / dataset_uid / AGG		The UID of the progra or dataset to use.
+program_uid / dataset_uid / AGG		The UID of the program or dataset to use.
 If AGG is specified, rather than matching on UID, the script packages all dataSets whose code starts with the package prefix
 Health_area   				The health_area of the package, e.g. HIV, TB, EPI, COVID19
 Intervention      			The intervention e.g. CS, EIR, etc..
 +